PabloDantasDev/PabloDantasDev/README.md

 - 👋 Hi, I’m @PabloDantasDev
 - 👀 I’m interested in TECNOLOGIAS
-- 🌱 I’m currently learning fIVE TECNOLOGIAS
+- 🌱 I’m currently learning JAVA
-- 💞️ I’m looking to collaborate on FRONT-END Client-Side
+- 💞️ I’m looking to collaborate on FRONT-END And BACK-END
 - 📫 How to reach me pabloj72017@gmail.com

 <!---